 How Paint Estimate Software Can Help Your Contractor Business

 Generally, painting contractors will offer different quotes for their projects (meaning the prices differ).
-Some contractors estimate their costs by multiplying the paint’s price by four or six times, while others use a rough rate of $1–2 per square foot.
+Some contractors estimate their costs by multiplying the paint’s price by 4 or 6, while others use a rough rate of $1–2 per square foot.

 Although these estimation techniques are usually effective, they aren’t always recommended.
 If you want to establish a reputable business with reasonable prices and consistent, reliable service, a painting estimation software will serve you best.